Human Trafficking Survivor Resources: Reclaim Control of Your Credit

 • Birth certificate

-If you can't provide proof of identity from one of the documents above, you can call us at 833-982-4057 to verify your identity over the phone
+If you can't provide proof of identity from one of the documents listed, you can call us at 833-982-4057 to verify your identity over the phone.

 • Certification letters issued by the Department of Health and Human Services (HHS)